Project Details

 This was a collaborative project involving visiting researchers Professor Vladimir M. Gun'ko (Chuiko Institute of Surface Chemistry of the National Academy of Sciences of Ukraine, Kiev, Ukraine) who is an internationally recognised expert in interfacial phenomena, Dr Bing-Yang Cao (Tsinghua University, Beijing, P.R.
 China), whose expertise includes the development of numerical algorithms for molecular dynamics simulation and Dr Irina Shishkova (Moscow Power Engineering Institute, Russia), whose expertise is focused on the development of numerical codes for the solution of the Boltzmann equation.

 It was led by Professor Sergei Sazhin, whose expertise includes the development of new physical models of fuel droplet heating and evaporation with a view of applications to modelling the processes in internal combustion engines.
 The Co-investigator Professor Morgan Heikal advised the project members on the relevance of the models to automotive applications.
 A Research Fellow was also included in the project.
-This project built upon the currently funded EPSRC project EP/H001603/1, supporting the collaboration between the PI, Dr B-Y. Cao and Dr I. Shishkova, and previously funded EPSRC projects EP/C527089/1 and EP/E02243X/1, and a Royal Society Joint project with Russia, supporting the collaboration between the Principal Investigator and Dr I. Shishkova.
+This project built upon the EPSRC project EP/H001603/1, supporting the collaboration between the PI, Dr B-Y. Cao and Dr I. Shishkova, and previously funded EPSRC projects EP/C527089/1 and EP/E02243X/1 (A kinetic algorithm for modelling the droplet evaporation process in the presence of a heat flux and background gas), and a Royal Society Joint project with Russia, supporting the collaboration between the Principal Investigator and Dr I. Shishkova.

 Funding